conway1521/ali_website/content/publication/oikos/index.md

 ---
 title: "New Economic Development Dashboard"
-subtitle: "An interactive tool for exploring a novel framework of the *Oikos* workstream"
+subtitle: "An interactive tool from the *Oikos* workstream"
 authors:
 - admin
 date: "2023-09-01T00:00:00Z"

-abstract: What does economic development look like when taking a lens of In other words, how can we combine frontier research with place-based to understand what matters to households' advancement and what constitutes the enabling conditions of inclusive economies.
+abstract: What does economic development look like when taking a lens of In other words, how can we combine frontier research with place-based to understand what matters to households' advancement and what constitutes the enabling conditions of inclusive economies?
+Enter the New Economic Development (NED) framework.

 # Summary.
 An optional shortened abstract.
-summary: The New Economic Development Dashboard is a quantitative assessement tool for researchers and local policymakers to explore places' eveonomic development status along dimensions that actually represent quality of life and inclusive prosperity.
+summary: The New Economic Development (NED) Dashboard is a quantitative assessement tool for researchers and local policymakers to explore economic development status geographically along dimensions that better represent quality of life, inclusive prosperity, and the enabling ecosystem.

 tags:
 - New Economic Development